 At first glance, this knife looks more like a chisel.
 The blade is flat, with one cutting edge and a pointy top end.
-The wood is a light beige hue, which is characteristic of most Beaver craft knives for wood carving.
+The wood is a light beige hue, characteristic of most Beaver craft knives for wood carving.

 One look at this knife, and you do not get the feeling that you are dealing with a knife of any sort.
 The blade is considerably shorter than the handle, but this is for functionality purposes.